citp/privacy-policy-historical/s/sa/sav/savevid.com.md

-> *The following text is extracted and transformed from the savevid.com privacy policy that was archived on 2011-06-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110630124930id_/http%3A//www.savevid.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the savevid.com privacy policy that was archived on 2011-12-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111230023857id_/http%3A//www.savevid.com/privacy) for the most accurate reproduction.*

 # Privacy Policy - Savevid.com

+## Privacy Policy

 Savevid.com ("Savevid") takes your privacy very seriously.
 Please read the following to learn more about Savevid's Privacy Policy ("Policy").
 This Policy details how Savevid receives, collects and uses information in connection with their website located at Savevid.com and software provided on the Savevid.com website (the website and software collectively referred to herein as "Site").